addmix/godot_utils/README.md

 ## Usage

-### Utils
-Add each necessary file as a singleton to your project, and reference them from that singleton.

-### Classes
-Each class is declared automatically inside Godot, so you can reference the classes with their names just like any other class.
+Each util is a class, and is declared automatically inside Godot, so you can reference the classes with their names just like any other built-in class. (ex.
+FileUtils.get_files_in_directory("res://addons") )